Chaitalishetty/Chaitalishetty/README.md

 ### Hi there. 👋 I am Chaitali Shetty

-- 🔭Current working as and SAP CPI consultant
+- 🔭Current working as a SAP CPI consultant
 - 🌱 Looking for roles in Data engineer

 ### Connect with me